 - Consider listening to sounds of nature before bed.

 - Nail down the rest of your lifestyle.
 E.g., physical activity, stress, sun exposure.

 - Learn good exercise technique!

-- Do a lot of light-moderate intensity activities such as walking.
+- Do lots of light-moderate intensity activities such as walking.

 - Occasionally sprint and do moderate-to-high level intensity exercise with intervening periods of rest and recovery.

 - Use minimalistic footwear or train barefoot if you can.

 - If your goal is to achieve good health and develop multifaceted fitness, an organic fitness regimen (as loosely described above) is ideal.

 - If you have specific goals (e.g., maximize strength and/or muscular development, run a marathon, or sprint as fast as possible), you can still use the evolutionary template as the foundation for your workout programs, but you should specify your training and focus on progressive overload.

 - Tan gradually, and avoid getting burned!

 - Pay attention to latitude, time of day, and season.

 - Eat a healthy diet rich in antioxidants such as beta-carotene in order to increase your protection against sun damage.